oasisprotocol/oasis-sdk/docs/rofl/features/rest.md

 ## Authenticated Transaction Submission

-A ROFL app can also submit _authenticated transactions_ to the chain where it is registered at.
-The special feature of these transactions is that they are signed by an endorsed key and are therefore automatically authenticated as coming from the ROFL app itself.
+An app running in ROFL can also submit _authenticated transactions_ to the chain where it is registered at.
+The special feature of these transactions is that they are signed by an endorsed key and are therefore automatically authenticated as coming from the app itself.

-This makes it possible to easily authenticate ROFL apps in smart contracts by simply invoking an [appropriate subcall], for example:
+This makes it possible to easily authenticate apps in smart contracts by simply invoking an [appropriate subcall], for example:

 ```solidity
 Subcall.roflEnsureAuthorizedOrigin(roflAppID);